UHvibe/UHvibe.github.io/index.md

   * Files and directories are named in all lowercase, with words separated by hyphens.
 Example: accounts-config.js
   * "Global" Javascript variables (such as collections) are capitalized.
 Example: Profiles.
   * Other Javascript variables are camel-case.
-Example: collectionList.
+Example: receivedMessage.
   * Templates representing pages are capitalized, with words separated by underscores.
-Example: Directory_Page.
+Example: Create_Profile_Page.
 The files for this template are lower case, with hyphens rather than underscore.
-Example: directory-page.html, directory-page.js.
+Example: create-profile-page.html, create-profile-page.js.
   * Routes to pages are named the same as their corresponding page.
 Example: Landing_Page.

 ## Data model